InfiniteLoopster-coder/-Real-World-AI-Applications-with-Gemini-and-Imagen/README.md

 Task 1: Develop a Python function named generate_bouquet_image(prompt).
 This function should invoke the imagen-3.0-generate-002 model using the supplied prompt, generate the image, and store it locally.
 For this challenge, use the prompt: Create an image containing a bouquet of 2 sunflowers and 3 roses.

-Click Check my progress to verify the objective.

-Generate an image by sending a text prompt